- Durable frontline – HP and bonus armor.

 Warriors are one of the most versatile Alliances because of two reasons:

-The general idea with Warriors is to build a durable frontline with the help of the good HP of the Warrior heroes in combination with the bonus armor and decent utility they have (AoE control, etc.).
+The general idea with Warriors is to build a durable frontline with the help of the good HP of the Warrior heroes in combination with the bonus armor and decent utility they have (great AoE control, etc.).
 How the lineup deals damage depends mostly on the secondary synergies you get.

 Warrior openings are very versatile because there are a good number of cheap Warriors.
 The idea is to get to the (3) Warriors bonus ASAP to build a durable frontline.
 Where you go from there depends on your opening, but of course, selling your starting units and transitioning into something else is entirely possible.

 Tiny: good utility in the early game.
-The Primordial secondary synergy is very useful if you intend to go into Assassins and Mages thanks to Morph and Razor.
+The Primordial secondary synergy is very useful if you intend to go into Mages thanks to Morph and Razor, but simply keeping Tiny in a Warrior lineup is also a good option - his AoE disable is valuable throughout the game.

-Tusk: Warriors + Savages are pretty much the best early-game composition in the game and Tusk is the key unit that enables it together with Venomancer.
+Tusk: Warriors + Savages + Druids are pretty much the best early-game composition in the game and Tusk is the key unit that enables it.
+This opening allows you to keep a winning streak for long, but it doesn't scale that well into the late game so you'll usually have to slowly transition into something else.
 Slardar and Pudge are the common Warriors that work great from this start because you might end up not selling them in the late game to make use of their secondary synergies (Scaled with Tide, and Heartless with Necro).

 Warriors are extremely diverse.
 In general, it’s possible to combine them with any of the damage-dealing Alliances (Hunters, Mages, Savages, even Assassins) to create a decent build.